Jule Romans is the author of "Shakespeare Love Quotes" and other books. She has 30 years of experience writing on educational topics.

 Free white females were not differentiated by age.
 Free persons who were not white were not differentiated by gender.
 Slaves were not differentiated by age or gender.

-Records from the First Census
+Q: What Happened to the Records from the First U.S. Census?

 The First Census of the United States (1790) contained an enumeration of the inhabitants of the present states of: